giannisstavr/CNN_event_based_cameras/README.md

 ## Additional Notes:
 Possibly the model could have been better if a different base model was used.
 Due to time limitations and Colab restricting gpu usage I wasn't able to try anything else except from VGG16.
 ResNet and EfficientNet are a good starting point if you want to try it yourself.

+You can use format_picture_name.py to format you file names in the data set in order to feed them all at once to test the model once it is trained.
+See the loop at the end of the image_classifier_for_welds.py.